HI Content of Group Galaxies from the FAST All Sky HI Survey: Discussion

 \subsection{Comparison with previous studies}

-Several studies have investigated the H\,{\sc i} deficiency in HCGs. \citet{Jones23} analyzed VLA H\,{\sc i} observations of $38$ HCGs, and \citet{Sorgho25} observed $6$ HCGs with MeerKAT.
-Both studies found that HCGs generally contain less H\,{\sc i} than predicted by scaling relations, with the deficiency being most pronounced in systems where the atomic gas is entirely removed or undetected.
-HCGs have low richness, typically containing $4$-$10$ members, but they are compact with local density ($\Sigma$) above $100\ \mathrm{gal\ Mpc^{-2}}$ \citep{Hickson82}.
-For comparison, we estimated the local density for our sample by selecting galaxies within $\Delta v \le 1000\ \mathrm{km\ s^{-1}}$.
-For each target galaxy, we identified the five nearest neighbors and measured the projected distance to the fifth neighbor ($d_5$).
-The local density was calculated as $5/(\pi d_5^2)$.
-The median local density is $0.58\ \mathrm{gal\ Mpc^{-2}}$ for control galaxies and $2.79\ \mathrm{gal\ Mpc^{-2}}$ for group galaxies, respectively.
-We plot $\Delta f_{\mathrm{HI}}$ versus local density in Figure \ref{fig:del_fh1_dens}.
-H\,{\sc i} deficiency becomes significant at $\Sigma>10\ \mathrm{gal\ Mpc^{-2}}$, where the H\,{\sc i}-detected group sample has a median $\Delta f_{\mathrm{HI}}=-0.19$, and the full sample exhibits a stronger deficiency with a median $\Delta f_{\mathrm{HI}}=-0.56$.
-The maximum local density in our sample is $\Sigma=65\ \mathrm{gal\ Mpc^{-2}}$, lower than that of HCGs, yet still consistent with increasing deficiency toward denser environments.
-In addition, satellite galaxies with low stellar mass ($M_* < 10^{9.8}M_{\odot}$) remain significant H\,{\sc i}-deficient (Figure \ref{fig:delta_fh1_cen_sat}(a)).
-In low-mass systems or dense region, environmental processes such as ram pressure stripping and tidal interactions are likely to remove gas efficiently, leading to reduced atomic gas content. \\
+Several studies have investigated the H\,{\sc i} deficiency in HCGs. \citet{Jones23} analyzed VLA H\,{\sc i} observations of $38$ HCGs ($3$ non-detections), and \citet{Sorgho25} observed $6$ HCGs ($3$ non-detections) with MeerKAT.
+Both studies found that HCGs generally contain less H\,{\sc i} than predicted by scaling relations, with the deficiency being most pronounced in systems where the atomic gas is entirely removed (H\,{\sc i} detected in the tidal tail) or undetected.
+HCGs have low richness, typically containing $4$-$10$ members, but they are compact with local density above $100\ \mathrm{gal\ Mpc^{-2}}$ \citep{Hickson82}.
+Although our sample does not contain any HCG, it is still important to investigate H\,{\sc i} content for galaxies residing in higher local density environments.
+Therefore, we plot $\Delta f_{\mathrm{HI}}$ versus local density in Figure \ref{fig:delta_fh1_binned}(d).
+H\,{\sc i} deficiency becomes significant at $\Sigma>10\ \mathrm{gal\ Mpc^{-2}}$, where the H\,{\sc i}-detected group sample has a median $\Delta f_{\mathrm{HI}}=-0.19$ dex, and the full sample exhibits a stronger deficiency with a median $\Delta f_{\mathrm{HI}}=-0.56$ dex.
+Compared to the isolated galaxies, $\Delta f_{\mathrm{HI}}$ is lower by $\sim0.5\sigma$ in both sample.
+As galaxies approach the group center, the local density increases.
+In such dense regions, ram pressure stripping by the hot intragroup medium or circumgalactic medium can remove gas, leading to H\,{\sc i} deficiency \citep{Rasmussen06,Rasmussen12,Moon19,Kolcu22}.
+Meanwhile, for group galaxies with richness below $5$ (particularly for galaxy pairs), tidal interaction with close companions is still efficient to remove gas \citep{Huang24}.
+Figure \ref{fig:delta_fh1_cen_sat}(d) also shows that satellite galaxies located closer to their central galaxies exhibit higher H\,{\sc i} deficiency.
+In addition, satellite galaxies with low stellar mass ($M_* < 10^{9.8}M_{\odot}$) remain modest H\,{\sc i}-deficient ($0.5\sigma$, Figure \ref{fig:delta_fh1_cen_sat}(a)).
+Low-mass systems have a shallow potential well.
+In low-mass systems or regions with high local density, environmental processes such as ram pressure stripping and tidal interactions are likely to remove gas efficiently, leading to reduced atomic gas content. \\